Rocket Pool — Staking Protocol Part 2

 - Transparent consensus — All decisions must go through an on-chain proposal.
 Members can collectively vote to kick nodes that aren’t fulfilling their duties and the wider Rocket Pool community can always stay up to date on upgrades to the oracle node group.

 - Permissionless incentives — Leveraging a DAO allows RPL to be directed to an on-chain pool of oracle node operators, rather than having to manually distribute rewards earned from performing duties.

 Oracle Node Role Call

-We’ll be announcing the first set of Rocket Pool Oracle Node operators for closer to launch.
-If you believe you might have what it takes to be a member, be it in the form of a notable community member, ecosystem actor or a top shelf SaaS provider, please reach out to us in our Discord for consideration.
+The Rocket Pool oDAO continues to grow and diversify over time to provide a fully decentralised network.
+If you believe you might have what it takes to be a member, be it in the form of a notable community member, ecosystem actor or a top-shelf SaaS provider, please reach out to us in our Discord for consideration.

 Questions or just say hello!

 Well 15 points to you for making it this far, that was a long one!
 If you have questions or want to know a bit more about us, why not swing by for a chat and say G’day!
 You can view our website or have a chat with us in our chat room that anyone can join.
 If chat rooms aren’t your thing, we’re also on Twitter!

 Rocket Pool is Ethereum’s most decentralised liquid staking protocol.
 Its 2,200+ worldwide node operators have staked over 440,000 ETH representing over 5% of all Ethereum staked.